hbatistuzzo/Ironhack-FinalProject/README.md

 My final project aimed to focus on data viz, thus after answering the case's questions my goal was to generate insights from respondents' salary data.

 # Steps

 ## Data Inspection and cleaning

+The `survey_results_schema.csv` file contains each column name from the main results along with the question text corresponding to that column.
+The `surveyresultspublic.csv` file (available on the Kaggle link provided above) contains the main survey results, one respondent per row and one column per question.

 Of a total of 98,855 respondents, 67,441 (68.2%) fully completed the survey.
 Their answers are available in the csv file "survey_results_public.csv" and were transported into a
 Pandas DataFrame for inspection.
 As the snapshot below shows, most of the data was previously curated.